BIO 112 Insects, Humans, and the Environment

 A basic gross anatomy course including dissection of the cat with reference and comparison made to human organ systems.
 For nonbiology majors.
 Lectures and laboratory.
 No prerequisite.
 (NWL)

 BIO 116 Introduction to Human Physiology

 A survey of physiological systems and principles with specific reference to the human body.
 This course is intended for non-biology majors.
 Lectures and labs.
-Prerequisites: BIO 115 or BIO 152 or PE 261.
+Prerequisite: BIO 115 (may be taken concurrently with BIO 116) or BIO 152 or PE 261.
+(NWL)